Posts for category: Foot Conditions

 Physical therapy may also be helpful if you have a foot injury.
 During sessions, you'll learn stretching exercises that will strengthen muscles that support the bones and joints of your foot and loosen tight muscles.

 Don't let pain from foot injuries keep you from enjoying your life.
-Schedule an appointment with podiatrists Dr. Larry Hotchkiss, Dr. Justin Pointer, and Dr. Amin Jahedi by calling (301) 868-3899 for the Clinton, MD, office or (301) 843-9581 for the Waldorf office.
+Schedule an appointment with podiatrists Dr. Larry Hotchkiss and Dr. Justin Pointer by calling (301) 868-3899 for the Clinton, MD, office or (301) 843-9581 for the Waldorf office.

 Here’s a foot fact you may initially find surprising: at Southern Maryland Foot & Ankle once temperatures turn cooler and fall arrives, we see an increase in two conditions in our women patients, bunions and Haglund’s Deformity.
 Why?
 Autumn brings back closed toe and back shoes and that’s when these two problems become especially noticeable.